project-ai101/llm-infra/basic_pytorch/linear_regression_training.md

 optimal solution.

 ### Storage
-Since the sizes of both data and models are very small, we simply store them into files, called models.txt and raw_data.txt
+Since the size of the observation data is relative small, stored them into a file called raw_data.txt

 ### Main